zsquareplusc/lttp-backup/README.txt

     list is (re-)used in different configuration files.

 ``hash <name>``
     Specify the hash function to use.
+No hashing will be performed if the directive is absent.

     Available hash functions:
     - CRC32 (non-cryptographic)
     - SHA-256
     - SHA-512
     - MD5 (collisions known)

     Note that the cryptographic value is very limited as long as the file list is stored alongside the backup.
-To secure against intentional changes, the file list has to be stored at a different, save location or has to be protected by other means (e.g. PGP/gpg)
+To secure against intentional changes, the file list has to be stored at a different, save location or has to be protected by other means (e.g. PGP/gpg).

+    CRC32 yields the shortest hash string which means the file list stays smaller compared to the other algorithms.

 - xxx? ignore-mode, ignore-ids, always-copy <shell-pattern>